newjersey/navigator.business.nj.gov/content/src/fundings/urban-enterprise-zone.md

 sector:
   - manufacturing
 publishStageArchive: ""
-descriptionMd: The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
+sidebarCardBodyText: The Urban Enterprise Zone (UEZ) Manufacturers Energy Sales Tax Exemption provides manufacturers in UEZs a sales and use tax exemption for electricity and natural gas.
 ---